hamidriasat/UNet-3-Plus/configs/README.md

 We are using [Hydra](https://hydra.cc/) for passing configurations.
 Hydra is a framework for elegantly configuring complex applications.
 In Hydra you can easily [extend](https://hydra.cc/docs/patterns/extending_configs/) and [interpolate](https://hydra.cc/docs/advanced/override_grammar/basic/#primitives) `yaml` config files.

+#### Override Hydra config from command line

 [Here](https://hydra.cc/docs/1.0/advanced/override_grammar/basic/)  you can read how to pass or override configurations through command line.
+Overall to

+###### Override higher level attribute

+Directly access the key and override its value

+- For instance to override Data generator pass `DATA_GENERATOR_TYPE=DALI_GENERATOR`

+###### Override nested attribute

+Use `.` to access nested keys

+- For instance to override model type `MODEL.TYPE=unet3plus`
+- To override model backbone `MODEL.BACKBONE.TYPE=vgg19`

+To add new element from command line add `+` before attribute name.
+E.g. `+warmup_steps=50` because warm steps is not added in config file.

+> Note: Don't add space between list elements, it will create problem with Hydra.

-Most of the configurations attributes in our [config](/configs/config.yaml) are self-explanatory.
+Most of the configurations attributes in our [config](configs/config.yaml) are self-explanatory.
 However, for some attributes additional comments are added.

-You can override configurations from command line too, but it's advisable to override them from config file because it's easy.
+You can override configurations from command line too, but it's **advisable to override them from config file** because it's easy.

 By default, hydra stores a log file of each run in a separate directory.
 We have disabled it in our case,